TristanHehnen/matl-db/Non-charring/PMMA/DBILund/README.md

-# Dansk Brand og Sikringsteknisk Institut, Lund University (DBI_Lund)
+# Dansk Brand og Sikringsteknisk Institut, Lund University (DBILund)

 A concise description of the tests done by the division of fire safety engineering at Lund University (Sweden) and DBI (Denmark), is presented here.
 For more information regarding specific tests please contact: Karlis Livkiss kal@dbigroup.dk